-On January 14, 2022, the Company acquired 100% of the shares of Petrolia Ecuador S.A. (previously Repsol Ecuador S.A.), which through its branch (the "Branch") the Company held an indirect 35% in service contracts (the "Service Contracts") for Blocks 16 and 67 in Ecuador (the "Blocks").
+On January 14, 2022, the Company acquired 100% of the shares of Petrolia Ecuador S.A. ("Petrolia") (previously Repsol Ecuador S.A.).
+Through Petrolia's branch in Ecuador (the "Branch"), the Company held a 35% operated working interest in the service contracts (the "Service Contracts") for Blocks 16 and 67 (the "Blocks").
+The Blocks are located in the Orellana Province in the Oriente Basin in Ecuador.

-The Service Contracts signed between Petrolia Ecuador S.A. and the Ecuador Ministry of Energy is a Service Oil Contract ("SOC") where the Company was entitled to collect a fixed service tariff per each delivered barrel.
+The Service Contracts were entered into between Petrolia and Ecuador's Ministry of Energy and Mines and entitled Petrolia to collect a fixed service tariff for each barrel delivered.

-On December 31, 2022, due to expiration of the contractual term, the SOC was terminated, and the Company transferred to the Ministry of Energy and Mines, at no cost and in good operational condition, all the facilities and infrastructure of Blocks 16 & 67, in accordance with the Hydrocarbons Law and regulations.
+On December 31, 2022, the Service Contracts expired.
+The termination of the Service Contracts resulted in the transfer of Blocks 16 and 67 to the Ministry of Energy and Mines, along with all the facilities and infrastructure, at no cost, in good operational condition and in accordance with hydrocarbon laws and regulations.

-After December 31, 2022, the Branch's main objective is to manage the remaining administrative functions related to the Consortium reversion process obligations and its operating results are since this date disclosed as general and administrative expenses, together with the other corporate entities.
+After December 31, 2022, the Branch's main objective is to manage the remaining administrative functions related to the consortium reversion process obligations.
+Since this date, the Branch's operating expenses are categorized as general and administrative expenses.

-The Company has been approved as a qualified operator by the Ministry of Energy and Mines in Ecuador, allowing it to participate in bidding processes for development and exploration.
-The Company has evaluated these opportunities as an approved bidder.
+The Ministry of Energy and Mines in Ecuador has approved Petrolia as a qualified operator, allowing it to participate in bidding processes for development and exploration.
+Petrolia has evaluated these opportunities as an approved bidder.